The first time I considered how to start an online store, I remember staring at the blank canvas before me, not knowing where to begin.

 The currency you sell your products in can be set under Settings > General.
 I'm going to be selling in US dollars since it will be familiar for both US and Canadian customers.

-8. Prepare your store for launch
+7. Get your store ready for launch

 With all the work we’ve done so far, we could actually launch our store now if we wanted to.
 We would just disable the password protection under Online Store > Preferences, which is the final step to flip the open sign and let people in to start buying our products.